elabeca/token-login/README.md

 ## Installation ##

-Ensure to run this demo with node v5.0.0
+Ensure to run this demo with node v5.0.0.
+You may need to `npm install -g bower`.

+	$ cd client
+	$ bower install
+	$ cd ..
 	$ npm install

 ## Usage - (local) ##